atom2ueki/tmux-cpu/README.md

 ## Customization

 The plugin applies One Dark Pro theme by default with elegant styling for all metrics.
+It uses a transparent background (`bg=default`) that inherits your terminal's background settings.
 If you want to customize any of the settings, here are all available options:

 ```shell
 # Progress bar settings (load bars use "■" character by default)